ceres-solver/ceres-solver/docs/source/bibliography.rst

    **Representations of Quasi-Newton Matrices and their use in Limited Memory Methods**, *Mathematical Programming* 63(4):129–-156, 1994.

 ..
-[ByrdSchanbel] R.H.
+[ByrdSchnabel] R.H.
 Byrd, R.B.
 Schnabel, and G.A.
 Shultz, **Approximate
    solution of the trust region problem by minimization over two dimensional subspaces**, *Mathematical programming*, 40(1):247–263, 1988.